vincoss/gnu.licensing/src/Shot.Licensing/Readme.txt

 	just ping server with license key, and device id, see rhino licencing user can copy licence to many devices but when online it will deatvicate licence for other devices all dates to UTC
+License Keys Black-Listing
+	Any license key can be blacklisted, which means it won't be accepted by  even if it is valid.

 1. check lic on machine
 2. check on server